kommetio/bashutils/apache2-multiple-subdomains/README.md

 To achieve this, run `create-subdomains.sh`.
 This will create multiple `.conf` files named `sandbox001.conf`, `sandbox002.conf` etc.
 The contents of the `.conf` files are based on the template file `subdomain-template`.

+### Kommet platform
+This code is derived from work done on the Kommet platform.
+Visit https://kommet.io for details.